NosebleedPlant/Portfolio_Site/content/projects/gamedev/DoYourJob.md

 # Stuff I learned:
 ---
 This project let me dive into unity's UI system and I was able to learn quite a few things thanks to that.
-The approach to developing UI that I landed on was creating a bunch of tiny, self contained scripts such as the ClickToBounce script below.
+The approach to adding juice to the UI that I landed on was creating a bunch of tiny, self contained scripts such as the ClickToBounce script below.
 These tiny scripts can them be combined to compose more interesting UI elements.

 ```C#
 public class ClickToBounce : MonoBehaviour